About

 UK CAA and FAA Aviation Medical Examiner

-I undertook both the basic and advanced aviation medicine courses at King’s College London in 2001, the Diploma in Aviation Medicine (DAvMed) in 2003 and became an AME in 2007.
+I undertook both the Basic and Advanced aviation medicine courses at King’s College London in 2001, the Diploma in Aviation Medicine (DAvMed) in 2003 and became an AME in 2007.
 I am also approved by the US Federal Aviation Administration (FAA).

 In addition to my aviation medicine qualifications, I have completed additional postgraduate qualifications in Occupational Medicine and in 2012 was awarded an MSc in Occupational Medicine from the University of Manchester, researching work-related stress in commercial airline pilots.

-I was recently elected a Fellow of the Aerospace Medical Association, am a member of the Aerospace Medicine Group at the Royal Aeronautical Society, a former Chair and member of the BALPA Medical Group (2003-2015), a member of the Specialty Advisory Committee at the Royal College of Physicians for the new specialty of Aviation and Space Medicine and a contributing author to the recently published Handbook of Aviation and Space Medicine.
-I was elected Chair of the UK Association of Aviation Medical Examiners (AAME) from 2019 until 2022.
+I am a Fellow of the Aerospace Medical Association, a member of the Aerospace Medicine Group at the Royal Aeronautical Society, a member of the Executive Council for the International Airline Medical Association (IAMA), and a member of the Specialty Advisory Committee at the Royal College of Physicians for the new specialty of Aviation and Space Medicine.
+I was elected Chair of the UK Association of Aviation Medical Examiners (AAME) from 2019 until 2022 and served as Chair and member of the BALPA Medical Group between 2003 and 2015.

 I have a long-held interest in altitude medicine and have participated in a number of high altitude medical research expeditions to the Andes, Alps and the Himalayas and obtained the UIAA Diploma in Mountain Medicine (DMM) in 2006.